 Some Americans are intimidated when they go to a fine French restaurant, but they needn't be.
 Many waiters speak English and are used to tourists.
 Here's what my friend and co-author, Steve Smith, and I recently experienced at a fine restaurant in Amboise, in the midst of France's château-rich Loire Valley.

-French restaurants usually open for dinner at 7 p.m. and are typically most crowded at about 8:30 — it's smart to make a reservation for your splurge meal, which we did the day before.
-In France, you can order off the menu, which is called a carte, or you can order a multi-course, fixed-price meal, which, confusingly, is called a menu.
+French restaurants are commonly only open for dinner between 7 p.m. and 9 p.m. — so it's smart to make a reservation for a splurge meal.
+In France, you can order off the menu, which is called a carte, or you can order a multicourse, fixed-price meal, which, confusingly, is called a menu.
 Steve ordered a basic menu and I went top-end, ordering off the carte.

 French service is polished, professional, and polite, but not chummy.
 Waiters are professionals who see it as their job to help you order properly for the best possible dining experience.
 If you get a cranky waiter...join the club.
 Even the French love to complain about grouchy service.